5 Best Property Management Work Order Software (2026 Review)

 4. Flexibility for different portfolios and workflows: Property management workflows vary widely (i.e., multifamily versus commercial).
 The best work order software adapts to your approval rules, priority systems and building-specific processes — without forcing your team into rigid templates.

-Specifically, we looked for software that makes it easy to:
+Specifically, I looked for software that makes it easy to:

 • Capture tenant requests quickly (with photos and clear details)